home-assistant/home-assistant.io/source/_integrations/keyboard_remote.markdown

   type: string
 {% endconfiguration %}

 Either `device_name` or `device_descriptor` must be present in the configuration entry.
-Indicating a device name is useful in case of repeating disconnections and re-connections of the device (for example, a bluetooth keyboard): the local input device file might change, thus breaking the configuration, while the name remains the same.
+Indicating a device name is useful in case of repeating disconnections and re-connections of the device (for example, a Bluetooth keyboard): the local input device file might change, thus breaking the configuration, while the name remains the same.
 In case of presence of multiple devices of the same model, `device_descriptor` must be used.

 A list of possible device descriptors and names is reported in the debug log at startup when the device indicated in the configuration entry could not be found.